-It has been over forty years since Dr. King was taken from us, so quickly and so violently.
+On April 4, 1968, Dr. King was taken from us, much too quickly and much too violently.
 Yet, the manner in which he left us is not what I wish to dwell on today.
 Rather, I believe it is important to reflect on the lessons he left us, the lessons of his life and the lessons of his legacy.

 His life was a life lived in service to others.
 His life was a life lived calling for an end to the injustice caused by racial inequality, the injustice caused by poverty, and the injustice caused by war.
 He did not witness an end to these injustices in his lifetime.